-The Company also invests in short-term mortgages, usually for 6 to 18-month terms, to bridge existing borrowers in the interim period before long-term financing.
+The Company also invests in short-term mortgages, usually for 6 to 18-month terms, to bridge existing borrowers in the interim period before traditional term financing can be provided.
 The banking syndicate has provided credit facilities to partially fund these investments.
-As these investments return cash, it will be used to pay down this bank indebtedness.
-The syndicate has also provided credit to finance a portion of the Company's deferred placement fees receivable and the origination costs associated with securitization, as well as other miscellaneous longer-term financing needs.
+The Company's mortgage and loan investments also includes a portfolio of single-family mortgages not eligible for securitization.
+These arise when minor imperfections are discovered on mortgages otherwise originated for securitization.
+The portfolio comprises largely prime insured mortgages.
+To the extent these mortgages are financed by bank borrowings, as they repay, the cash will be used to pay down this bank indebtedness.
+The syndicate has also provided credit to finance a portion of the Company's deferred placement fees receivable and the origination costs associated with securitization, as well as other longer-term assets.

 A portion of the Company's capital has been employed to support its ABCP and NHA-MBS programs, primarily to provide credit enhancements as required by rating agencies.
 The most significant portion of cash collateral is the investment made on behalf of the Company's ABCP programs.
-As at December 31, 2022, the investment in cash collateral was \$160.7 million (December 31, 2021 - \$105.1 million).
+As at December 31, 2023, the investment in cash collateral was \$151.6 million (December 31, 2022 - \$160.7 million).

 The Company's Board of Directors has elected to pay dividends, when declared, on a monthly basis on the outstanding common shares and on a quarterly basis on the outstanding preference shares.
 For purposes of the enhanced dividend tax credit rules contained in the Income Tax Act (Canada) and any corresponding provincial and territorial tax legislation, all dividends (and deemed dividends) paid by the Company to Canadian residents on both common and preference shares after June 30, 2010, are designated as "eligible dividends".
 Unless stated otherwise, all dividends (and deemed dividends) paid by the Company hereafter are designated as "eligible dividends" for the purposes of such rules.